A Low Effort Approach to Structured CNN Design Using PCA: Framing Optimal Model Design as a Dimensionality Reduction Problem

 \subsection{Looking at the Filter Space Rather than Individual Filters}

 In an attempt to understand what happens during pruning and retraining, an exhaustive search was carried out during every iteration for a layer in order to identify the filter that caused the least degradation in accuracy upon removal.
 This means that at any iteration, all remaining filters were removed one at a time, and the net was retrained.
 Removal of whichever filter caused the least drop in accuracy was identified as the least significant filter for that iteration.
 This exhaustive analysis can only be carried out for small networks that do not require a long time to train.
-We trained a small 3 layer network on CIFAR-10 and visualized the effect of pruning and retraining.
-In particular, we made an animation from the iterative results of removing the identified least significant filter and retraining the model for the first layer, comprising of 32 filters.
-We chose to carry out this analysis for the first layer so the filters can be effectively visualized.
-The resulting animation can be seen at this \href{https://github.com/isha-garg/Measure-Twice-Cut-Once/blob/master/exhaustive_reverse.gif}{link} \cite{pruning_gif_url} \, and gives a good insight to what occurs during pruning and retraining.
+A small 3 layer network was trained on CIFAR-10 and visualized the effect of pruning and retraining.
+An animation was created from the iterative results of removing the identified least significant filter and retraining the model for the first layer, comprising of 32 filters.
+This analysis was carried out for the first layer so the filters can be effectively visualized.
+The resulting animation can be seen at this \href{https://github.com/isha-garg/Measure-Twice-Cut-Once/blob/master/exhaustive_reverse.gif}{link} \cite{pruning_gif_url}\, and gives a good insight into what occurs during pruning and retraining.
 Stills from the animation are shown in Fig. \ref{fig:prun_vis} and Fig. \ref{fig:match_and_mis}.